Todd Stansbury: Georgia Institute of Technology (Georgia Tech)

 In 2016 Todd Stansbury rejoined his alma mater as athletic director.
 At the time of his hire, Georgia Tech president Dr. G.P.
 “Bud” Peterson said, “Todd Stansbury is committed to athletes’ success both on and off the field.
 His global perspective and leadership experience in athletics and development, combined with a lifelong passion for Georgia Tech, make him the ideal candidate.
 I believe this is one of those rare golden moments in life where opportunity meets ambition.
 We welcome him home.”

 Throughout his tenure, Stansbury spearheaded initiatives and capital projects, such as the $90 million Student-Athlete Sports Performance Center.
 His dedication to academic excellence is evidenced by achieving a 90% graduation success rate, the highest in the institution's history.
 Stansbury's commitment is evident in programs like GTAA Ventures and initiatives like JumpStart Jackets and Jackets Without Borders, offering practical advantages beyond athletics.
 Additionally, his leadership extended to forming partnerships, including arranging high-profile matchups at Mercedes-Benz Stadium and securing a multi-media rights partnership with Legends, boosting sponsorship revenue, expanding student access to entrepreneurial opportunities, and refining the program's branding and engagement strategies at Georgia Tech.

 To advance his strategic objectives, Stansbury established two new offices within the athletics department: the Office of Brand and Ideation, dedicated to defining and promoting the Yellow Jackets' brand story, and the Office of Innovation, tasked with establishing Georgia Tech athletics as a leader in athletic innovation, fostering collaborations with the Institute and Atlanta's innovation hubs.

 He also engaged notable former Georgia Tech student-athletes, such as his former teammate Sam Bracken, a New York Times best-selling author and executive coach, who contributed to cultivating a strong internal culture and setting strategic priorities.

+Stansbury’s hiring of Geoff Collins was an unmitigated disaster for Georgia Tech, earning him the moniker “Toad Stansbury.”
+Incredibly, Stansbury did not include a clawback clause in Collins’s contract, a failure hard for many Georgia Tech fans to comprehend.
+In September 2022, Collins and Stansbury were fired.